 A mailing address for the principal place of business is required.
 P.O. box addresses are not permitted in some states.

-While you can be your own registered agent, but this may set your home address public.
+Important!
+While you can be your own registered agent, this may set your home address public.
 Hiring a professional Registered Agent service is advisable.

 Each member’s name and other important information must be listed in the articles or organization.